Dualizable tensor categories: Tensor categories, bimodule categories, and the Deligne tensor product

 As simple examples of how these various conventions interact, observe the following: \begin{itemize} \item[1.]
 Let $\cC$ be a monoidal category, considered as a 2-category with one object.
 There is a 2-functor from $\cC$ to $\Cat$ that takes the unique object $\ast \in \cC$ to $\cC \in \Cat$ and takes the morphism $\ast \xra{x} \ast$ of $\cC$ to the functor $\cC \xra{- \otimes x} \cC$.
 That is, tensoring on the right provides a 2-functor.
 Similarly, tensoring on the left ($x \otimes -$) provides a 2-functor from $\cC$ to $\Cat^{\op_1}$; here `$\op_1$' indicates that the 1-morphisms of $\Cat$ have been reversed. \item[2.]
 There is a 2-functor from $\Alg$ to $\Cat$ sending an algebra $A$ to the category $\Mod{}{A}$ of right modules.
 Similarly there is a 2-functor from $\Alg$ to $\Cat^{\op_1}$ taking $A$ to the category $\Mod{A}{}$ of left modules. \end{itemize}

-\subsection{Tensor categories, bimodule categories, and the Deligne tensor product}
+\section{Tensor categories, bimodule categories, and the Deligne tensor product}

-We review the theory of linear categories, tensor categories, finite tensor categories, and bimodule categories; an excellent source for further details on this material is the lecture notes of Etingof--Gelaki--Nikshych--Ostrik~\cite{EGNO}.
-We then recall the notion of the relative Deligne tensor product of module categories over a monoidal category, and quote the main result of~\cite{BTP}, that the relative product of finite module categories over a finite tensor category exists; this provides the most important ingredient for the construction of the 3-category of finite tensor categories, whose existence we quote from~\cite{3TC}.
+We review the theory of linear categories, tensor categories, finite tensor categories, and bimodule categories; an excellent source for further details on this material is the book by Etingof--Gelaki--Nikshych--Ostrik~\cite{egno-book}.
+We then recall the notion of the relative Deligne tensor product of module categories over a monoidal category, and quote the main result of~\cite{BTP}, that the relative product of finite module categories over a finite tensor category exists; this provides the most important ingredient for the construction of the 3-category of finite tensor categories, whose existence follows from a construction of Johnson-Freyd--Scheimbauer~\cite{jfs}.